ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $\square$

-A weaker version of the contrary of Claim 1 is true (Kasiviswanathan-Smith 2015), though:
+A weaker version of the converse of Claim 1 is true (Kasiviswanathan-Smith 2015), though:

 **Claim 3**.
 Let $\alpha > 1$.
 If $p$ and $q$ are